Ritvik2103/Store-data-analysis/README.md

 ## Data Preprocessing
 The main data preprocessing steps involved fixing different data rows with improper data format.
-Introduction of 2 new calculated columns :Age category and Month for better analysis
+Introduction of 2 new calculated columns:
+Age category and Month for better analysis.

 ## Data Analysis
 Data Analysis involved the use of Pivot tables and these pivot tables were used to develop pivot charts.
 These pivot charts are the main components of the dashboard.